 - Install Docker

-- Having a Kubernetes ecosystem available (Docker Desktop includes a standalone Kubernetes server and client)
+- Having a local Kubernetes ecosystem available (Docker Desktop includes a standalone Kubernetes server and client)

 - Install Open Match